sandhyaraniMukkamala/Springboard/CapstoneProject II/ReadME.md

 Understand why there are delays between:

-Markup : * "posted_time" - time when a loan is posted
+- "posted_time" - time when a loan is posted
-Markup : * "funded_time" - time when a loan is 100% funded by lenders
+- "funded_time" - time when a loan is 100% funded by lenders
-Markup : * "disbursed_time" - time when a loan is disbursed by the field agent to the borrower
+- "disbursed_time" - time when a loan is disbursed by the field agent to the borrower

 ### Method: ###